xiong-zhitong/DOFA-pytorch/README.md

 pip install -e .
 ```

-You will also need to for the moment install the ViT Adapter part below.
+You currently do not need to install the ViT Adapter part below, as it is not used in the current version of the repository.
+It is optional, and relies on CUDA toolkit < 12

 ### To use [ViT Adapter](https://arxiv.org/abs/2205.08534)
 ```bash